Riftriot/surfonxy/example/README.md

  syscall: "listen"
 ```

-You should run `sudo bun dev` to have the rights to use the port `443`.
+You should run `sudo bun index.ts` to have the rights to use the port `443`.

 ## Run the example

-Simply run `bun dev` or `sudo bun dev`, if needed, and go to <https://surfonxy.dev> to see the proxy server running.
+Simply run `bun index.ts` or `sudo bun index.ts`, if needed, and go to <https://surfonxy.dev> to see the proxy server running.

 You can also go to <http://localhost:8000> to see the test server ([`public` folder](./public/)) running without the proxy.